ibm-cloud-docs/CDN/verify-cdn-before-running.md

 We'll use the following example to show you how to verify CDN before changing your domain's record.

-All the commands, tools, and files used in this document are based on the `Ubuntu 16.04.5 LTS` system.
-Your examples may vary if you are using another OS or different Ubuntu versions.
+All the commands, tools, and files that are used in this document are based on the `Ubuntu 16.04.5 LTS` system.
+Your examples might vary if you are using another OS or different Ubuntu versions.
 {: note}

 For this example, we created the following CDN mapping:

 ![CDN list of ibm-test.cdn-demo.com](images/ibm-test.cdn-demo.com.png)

-* CDN Hostname: `ibm-test.cdn-demo.com`
+* CDN hostname: `ibm-test.cdn-demo.com`
 * CDN CNAME: `cdnakaotn3exg6px.cdn.appdomain.cloud`
 * Origin path: `/*`
 * Origin port: `80` & `443`
 * Origin IP address: `119.xx.xx.xx`
-* Origin hostheader: `ibm-test.cdn-demo.com`
+* Origin host header: `ibm-test.cdn-demo.com`
 * Certificate type: `SAN HTTPS`
 * The current CDN status: `CNAME configuration required`